SamuelKos/henxel/README.md

 foo@bar:~$ sudo apt install python3-venv
 ```

 There is a script named 'mkvenv' in /util.
 Copy it to some place nice like bin-directory in your home-directory and make it executable if it is not already:

 ```console
 foo@bar:~/bin$ chmod u+x mkvenv
 ```

-Or you can use just the venv module instead, like when there is line: mkvenv env
-you can use then: python3 -m venv env

 Then make folder for your new project and install venv there and activate it, and show currently installed python-packages in your new virtual environment, and lastly deactivate (quit) environment:

 ```console
 foo@bar:~$ mkdir myproject